kimwalisch/primecount/README.md

 Count the primes below x <= 10^31 using fast implementations of the combinatorial prime counting function.

+Backup options:

+  -b, --backup=<filename>   Set the backup filename.
+The default backup
+                            filename is primecount.backup

+  -r, --resume[=filename]   Resume the last computation from the
+                            primecount.backup file.
+If another backup
+                            filename is provided the computation is resumed from that backup file
 Options:

   -d,    --deleglise_rivat  Count primes using Deleglise-Rivat algorithm